Alaskan Tokeen Grey Marble Quarry on Marble Island Alaska

 The first shipment of marble, consisting of 26 blocks weighing 101 tons, left Marble Island on 18 July 1909 on the steamer Tampico for San Francisco.
 Once sawed and polished, the finished product excited the Vermont Marble Company so much that it took the option and initiated proceedings to patent the claims.

 At this time, the mining camp began to expand.
 A post office opened in June with one of the foremen, John Levine, as postmaster, using the name, Tokeen, an Indian name for a nearby bay.
 Later the same name came to be used to designate the light-colored variety of marble produced from Marble Island.
-Today, the name is used for a tiny settlement which once had a cold storage plant and is located some 15 miles from the quarries.
+Today, the name is used for a tiny settlement that once had a cold storage plant and is located some 15 miles from the quarries.
 The quarries are now known as Old Tokeen.

 The main buildings of the marble company's camp went up during 1909 and 1910.
 Strung along the beach just above the high-tide line, these unpainted wooden structures did not incorporate any of the local marble.
 A machine shop and blacksmith shop were constructed.
 The boardinghouse incorporated a reading room, dry room, kitchen, sleeping quarters for 34 men, and a dining room for 75 men.
 The company added other bunkhouses over the years as the number of employees increased.
 An office building also contained sleeping rooms on the second floor.
 The superintendent and the foreman lived in small dwellings.